nolanhea/Maze/README.md

 QT application for automatic perfect maze and cavity generation.
 ## Build instructions
 ### Linux/Mac
-- first
+- In the terminal move to the build directory
-- second
+- cmake -S ../ -B .
-- third
+- make install
 ### Windows
 - first
 - second